Lilferrit/random-blog-generator/APIDOC.md

     - If `passwrod` does not match the password associated with `name`, the response `Password does not match wordbank: {name}` will be sent

-## Load the wordlist of a wordbanl
+## Load the wordlist of a wordbank
 **Request Format:** /load with query parameter `name`

 **Request Type:** GET